michaelkolesidis/javascript-software-synthesizer/CONTRIBUTING.md

 submit bug reports or feature requests and write actual source code.
 All of these are very worthwhile contributions.

-More detailed guidelines will follow soon.
+More detailed guidelines regarding ways to contribute will follow soon.